Skip to Content

 Event Schedule and Where to Go

-At 2:30 p.m. or so, each contrada blesses their horse and jockey, then participates in a long, weaving parade traversing the city.
+At 2:30 p.m. or so the day of the race, each contrada blesses their horse and jockey, then participates in a long, weaving parade traversing the city.
 You can hear drums beating, crowds cheering and feel the excitement all day across Siena.

 Around 5 p.m., this large parade will arrive in the main Piazza del Campo where the horse race occurs.
 At this point, you’ll begin noticing crowds of people rushing through the streets all in one direction.